Dystonia

 💎 Board Pearl

 - Cervical dystonia is the most common focal dystonia in adults.
 Botulinum toxin injection is first-line.
-Target muscles depend on the direction of pull: sternocleidomastoid for torticollis (contralateral), splenius capitis for torticollis (ipsilateral), and trapezius for laterocollis.
+Target muscles depend on the direction of pull.
+For rotational torticollis: for RIGHTWARD torticollis (chin rotates right): inject LEFT (contralateral) SCM and RIGHT (ipsilateral) splenius capitis.
+Rule: SCM contralateral to chin direction; splenius ipsilateral to chin direction.
+Trapezius is targeted for laterocollis.

 - Meige syndrome = blepharospasm + oromandibular dystonia.
 It is a segmental cranial dystonia, not a focal dystonia.